Azure-Samples/support-dotnet-create-manage-support-ticket/README.md

 ### sdk-csharp-dotnet

-This sample is a console app built using .NET core 3.1 in C# language and contains two source files. `CustomLoginCredentials` contains high level auth logic that is used with every call made by the client. `Program.cs` contains the logic of creating a single client for Microsoft.Azure.Management.Support SDK and calling appropriate Support API management operations based on the console option selection from the user.
-You can refer to // Reference: https://docs.microsoft.com/dotnet/api/overview/azure/supportability?view=azure-dotnet for more information on supported operations in our sdk.
+This sample is a console app built using .NET core 3.1 in C# language and contains two source files.

+`CustomLoginCredentials` contains high level auth logic that is used with every call made by the client.

+`Program.cs` contains the logic of creating a single client for Microsoft.Azure.Management.Support SDK and calling appropriate Support API management operations based on the console option selection from the user.

+Refer to https://docs.microsoft.com/dotnet/api/overview/azure/supportability?view=azure-dotnet for more information on supported operations in our sdk.

 ## Contributing